Q: A large part of lottery proceeds go to support scholarships and grants for

 A: The S.C.
 Lottery Act states that lottery funds must be used as new funds to create new programs and opportunities and may not be used to replace funding that already exists.
-For a listing of programs that are funded by lottery dollars, please visit the Budget and Control Board's chart of Education Lottery Appropriations.
+For a listing of programs that are funded by lottery dollars, please visit the Executive Budget Office, Department of Administration's chart of Education Lottery Appropriations.

 Q: Are there websites available for additional information?

 A: For more information on scholarship assistance or